 The 1956 Buick Centurion dream car was the first car with a dash mounted TV screen integrating a rear view camera.
 Some high priced vehicles began offering the technology in the early 1970's.
 It took until early in the twenty-first century for them to become available as a higher end option most manufacturers and then a further ten years for them to start being used commonly as a basic equipment in many automobiles and now is a common option on even entry level models.

-Our thanks to Gateway Classic Cars for the images here.
+MCF would like to thank Gateway Classic Cars for the images displayed here.